Defense-Circuits-Lab/dcl2nwb/README.md

 main.generate_templates()
 ```
-this would generate the templates folder containing the pre-structured tables and for all sessions these files should be updated separately.
+this would generate the templates folder in ```./data``` containing the pre-structured tables and for all sessions these files should be updated separately.
 I would recommend to keep up with the naming conventions and
 saving the sessions in a tree like directory and only copy the new session's data onto tables.
 Note that one needs to simultaneously sync main-data and their associated meta-data.
 No nans should
 be given values.